spogburn/ballot_tweets/readme.md

 ## Feature list
-- Ability to add/view/edit/delete tasks (on tasks tab)
+- Ability to choose state and ballot measure
-- Ability to add/view/edit/delete users
+- Display map of tweets
-  - users can add an avatar (pick from avatars folder)
+  - map displays a certain max number of tweets probably bounded by some sort of time period.
-- Dashboard (view upon login)
+- Filter tweets by location data (coordinates) and ballot measures
-- Parents and kids can view activities tab
+- display tweets about ballot measures
-  - add location
+- Stretch - filter tweet locations by location string data
-- parent-initiated chore reminders via SMS
+- Stretch - analyze tweets by sentiment (positive/negative)